This colourful, dynamic, and fun picture book with engaging language celebrates difference and encourages children to be true to who they are.

-Little Croc hatches all on his own in a quiet part of the jungle.
+All alone, in a quiet part of the jungle, Little Croc hatches.
 He may be small, but he has a big voice and loves to sing.
-But the other animals don’t like his snap-snap sound and send him away.
-As time passes he becomes a big croc, and his song gets better and louder.
-But he is still lonely.
-Finally, he asks some birds to teach him their own beautiful song, so that the other animals might be his friends.
-All goes well until he gets carried away and starts snap-snapping in the middle of the song.
-Again, the other animals send him away.
-As he sings sadly to himself by the river, his song attracts an unexpected crowd of admirers.
-Soon Croc is no longer on his own, and has a lot of new friends to sing with.
+But the other animals don’t like his snap-snap song and send him away.
+As time passes, he becomes a big croc, and his song gets better and louder, but he is lonely.
+He asks some birds to teach him their song, hoping the other animals might accept him.
+All goes well until he gets carried away, snap-snaps in the middle of the song, and is sent away.
+As he sings sadly to himself by the river, his song attracts an unexpected crowd of admirers, who finally join in on the music.

-Laura Casella was born in Rome.
-She obtained a BA in Illustration from the Institute of European Design.
-In 1995, her work was selected at the Children’s Book Fair in Bologna for her non-fiction project Middle Ages.
+Laura Casella obtained a BA in Illustration from the Institute of European Design.
+In 1995, her nonfiction project Middle Ages was selected at the Children’s Book Fair in Bologna.
 She worked as freelance illustrator on various projects.
 In 1996, she moved to London, where she worked as graphic / web designer also using her illustration skills.
-She has recently graduated from Anglia Ruskin in Cambridge for a MA in Children’s Book Illustration.
+She has recently graduated from Cambridge School of Art with an MA in Children’s Book Illustration.

 - Release Date: